Puppy Parent FAQs

 How much will it cost me to have a Canine Partners puppy?

 Yes.
-However, the temperament of your dog will be assessed by one of our trainers.
+However, the temperament of your pet dog will be assessed by one of our trainers.
 The puppy will need to be fed and walked separately to your pet dog to maintain its training successfully.

 Are Canine Partners puppies allowed to be let off the lead to free run?

 Once the puppy is old enough to be allowed off lead and has an effective recall, then this is encouraged 3 – 4 days a week.
 Our team will work with you to decide when the time is right.

 “It is upsetting when the dogs leave to start their advanced training but that’s nothing when you see them working with their partner and know how much they have transformed their life.”